Introduction to Manual Testing Interview Questions

 Let us now have a look at the advanced Interview Questions and Answers.

 Q6.
 What is Software Testing Life Cycle?

-Software Testing Life Cycle (STLC) involves a step-by-step procedure that is followed while testing any software application to ensure that the software works as expected.
+Software Testing Life Cycle (STLC) involves a step-by-step procedure while testing any software application to ensure the software works as expected.
 Below given are the various phases of STLC: